peasee/poll/README.md

 If you want to setup a systemd service for your application server, edit the included service file and modify `ExecStart` to point to your installed directory.
 Also edit the `start.sh` file and modify the directory with your installed directory.
 Copy the included service file `poller.service` into `/etc/systemd/system` and run `sudo systemctl daemon-reload`.
 Now you can start and manage your poller service through systemd, including enabling it to run at startup with `systemctl enable poller`.
 Finally, start your new service with `systemctl start poller`.

 Your new polling service should now be running!

+# Donating

+Donations are always appreciated to support the running of the publically available instance, but are not required!

+Donations are only supported in the following cryptocurrencies:

+ETH: 0x19005D14F8f0E69A9F3A474bB892B6C5844C1A63
+XMR: 42cACZ56C9dcd58Jd7winAQ1PJcoypSgsdhGcfgD2ZBiTL5kpWWv7YT2UoNjjxmor9TnRuQRx9jXmev7dmFqawtSNsncwSs
+RVN: RWGyhvVCYq7f7ZCersewpa8SAxEeFEKwRH
+ADA: 0x19005D14F8f0E69A9F3A474bB892B6C5844C1A63